lingnath/Data-Engineering-Midterm-Project/README.md

     - Otherwise just enter docker-compose up -d in the Airflow_EMR folder
   - Create a port forwarding connection for port 8080 (optional if you want to access locally)
   - In your browser url, enter {EC2 Public IPv4 address}:8080.
 This will lead you to the Airflow UI
-  - In airflow, go to dags section.
-Then unpause the dag
-  - Then go to Connections page and create a new Amazon Web Services connection with "Connection Id" named "aws_conn".
-Enter your access key and secret access key accordingly.
-Afterwards, in the "Extra" field, enter {"region_name": "{AWS region you set in config_file.toml}"}
   - In the Airflow_EMR folder, run "chmod +x trigger_airflow.sh"
   - Then run trigger_airflow.sh
 ## 9. Setup and Run Superset